NimbleGen/bioinformatics/documentation/COMMAND_LINE_BUILD.md

 **Section 2: Install maven**

 Type 'mvn --version' and ensure that you have maven installed.
-If not download and install the [latest version of Maven](http://maven.apache.org/download.cgi).
+If not, download and install the [latest version of Maven](http://maven.apache.org/download.cgi).

 Maven needs to be configured with a settings.xml file and a local repository.
 If you have not already configured maven you will need to set these up.
-By default Maven looks for a settings.xml file in a ~/.m2 directory.
-The settings.xml file contains a localRepository field that must be configured to point to a directory.
-For example:
+By default Maven looks for a settings.xml file in your ~/.m2 directory.
+If you don't already have a ~/.m2 directory, create one.
+Within that directory create a settings.xml file that contains the following:

 ```
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"
           xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
           xsi:schemaLocation="http://maven.apache.org/SETTINGS/1.0.0 http://maven.apache.org/xsd/settings-1.0.0.xsd">
-    <localRepository>/home/users/bainc/.m2/repository</localRepository>
+    <localRepository>/home/users/username/.m2/repository</localRepository>
     <interactiveMode>true</interactiveMode>
     <usePluginRegistry>false</usePluginRegistry>
     <offline>false</offline>
 </settings>
 ```

-If the directory you have set as your localRepository does not exist do a mkdir to create the directory.
+The localRepository field should be configured to point to a local directory.
+If the directory you have set as your localRepository does not already exist do a mkdir to create the directory.

 **Section 3: Install git**

-Type 'git --version' an sure that you have git installed.
-If not download and install the [latest version of git](http://git-scm.com/downloads).
+Type 'git --version' and ensure that you have git installed.
+If not, download and install the [latest version of git](http://git-scm.com/downloads).

 **Section 4: Clone the Heatseq Tool's GitHub repository**

-You can clone the Heatseq Tool's GitHub repository by doing the following:
+Clone the Heatseq Tool's GitHub repository by doing the following:

 git clone https://<i>username</i>@github.com/NimbleGen/bioinformatics.git

 Substituting your GitHub username for <i>username</i>.

 **Section 5: Build the HeatSeq Tool**

+Build the HeatSeq Tool by doing the following:

+cd bioinformatics/build/heatseq_commandline
+mvn install

+After a successful build the HeatSeq application .jar file will be at:

+/bioinformatics/nimblegen_heatseq/target/nimblegen_heatseq-0.0.1-SNAPSHOT-<i>timestamp</i>-jar-with-dependencies.jar

+Where <i>timestamp</i> will be the date and time the .jar file was build.
+You can now run the jar file by calling:

+java -jar nimblegen_heatseq-0.0.1-SNAPSHOT-<i>timestamp</i>-jar-with-dependencies.jar